-The warning to passengers to remain seated under bridges was a sensible precaution in view of the number of low railway bridges on many of Cardiff’s horse tram routes.
+The warning at the top of the stairs to upper-deck passengers to remain seated under bridges was a sensible precaution in view of the number of low railway bridges on many of Cardiff’s horse tram routes.
 The service continued to operate until the company was taken over by the Corporation on 1 January 1902 and a programme of electrification commenced almost immediately.
 It is not known precisely when the tram was taken out of service, though the conversion of the Cathays route was completed on 13 June, just six months later.

 - Type of tram

 - Double deck open-topped horse tram with transverse seating on the upper deck

 - Primrose yellow and white with red outlining

 - G F Milnes & Co. of Birkenhead

 - Manufacturer of truck

 - Subsequent history

 After being taken out of service, the tram was used as a tea-bar for over 60 years before being donated to the National Museum of Wales in 1971.